mourad-ghafiri/youtube-to-html-summary/README.md

 ## Web Interface

-The project now includes a FastAPI web interface that provides a beautiful, user-friendly way to process YouTube videos.
+The project now includes a **professional FastAPI web interface** with SQLite database storage that provides a beautiful, user-friendly way to process YouTube videos with advanced features.

 ### Starting the Web Server